CodeHarmony-Syndication/co-jist/README.md

 # What to eat - Educational side project

 This project have two purposes.
-It serves as a project which should mimic real flow in tech product company as form of mentoring and preparing for future carier of @TerkaSm and @vendy (and hopefully easier entrance to the development world).
+It serves as a project which should mimic real flow in tech product company as form of mentoring and preparing for future carier of @TerkaSm and @wendykr and @GBsws (and hopefully easier entrance to the development world).
 Second purpouse is to use the application in real life to ease the decision making what to cook and eat.

 ## Repository setup
 `npm install -g pnpm`